Thermodynamic partition function from quantum theory for black hole horizons in loop quantum gravity: Thermalization : Other Quantum Mechanical Ensembles

 \section{Thermalization : Other Quantum Mechanical Ensembles}

-Having reviewed the microcanonical ensemble results for a QIH, now it is time that we investigate the other quantum mechanical ensembles viz. canonical and grand canonical.
+Having reviewed the microcanonical ensemble results for a QIH, now we shall investigate the other quantum mechanical ensembles viz. canonical and grand canonical.
 In the following paragraphs we shall explore in details the construction of the canonical and grand canonical partition functions beginning from the very basic definitions and arrive at their respective `thermalized' forms.